Great Snaefell Mining Company: History

 The company was formed with the intention of working the important mining sett in the Parish of Lonan comprising an area of 567 acres, and which was originally a portion of the Great Laxey Mining Company's property.

 The mining sett was surrounded by that of the Great Laxey Mining Company, running parallel with the Great Laxey lodes.

 The mine was originally worked by the Great Laxey Mining Company from 1856 to 1864 following which the Snaefell Mine Company was formed and which went into liquidation in 1870, with the assets of the company offered for sale.

 The assets were bought for the sum of £4,000 on 27 April 1870 by James Spittal, Henry Bloom Noble, Thomas Wilson and Alfred Adams who formed the Great Snaefell Mining Company in March 1871.
-The company was a limited liability company, incorporated under the Companies' Act of 1862 and 1867 in England, and in the Isle of Man under the Limited Liability Act of 1865.
+The company was a limited liability company, incorporated under the Companies Act 1862 and the Companies Act 1867 in England, and in the Isle of Man under the Limited Liability Act 1865.

-The company comprised capital of £25,000 in the form of 25,000 £1 shares with approximately 50 percent of the shareholding taken up by shareholders of the former operator.
+The company comprised capital of £25,000 in the form of 25,000 £1 shares with approximately 50 per cent of the shareholding taken up by shareholders of the former operator.
 The directors of the company comprised; James Spittal, Henry Noble, William Berey, Thomas Wilson and Alfred Adams and the company had offices at 28, Athol Street, Douglas, Isle of Man and 26, Nicholas Lane, Lombard Street, London.

 Throughout the 1870s and into the early 1880s the mine continued to produce a very limited yield, and the Great Snaefell Mining Company was wound up on 31 January 1884.